datadesk/latimes-calculate/sphinx/source/index.rst

     Benford's Law makes statements about the occurance of leading digits in a dataset.
 It claims that a leading digit of 1 will occur about 30 percent of the time, and each number after it a little bit less, with the number 9 occuring the least.
 Datasets that greatly vary from the law are sometimes suspected of fraud.

     The function returns the Pearson correlation coefficient, also known as Pearson's r, which reports how closely the two datasets are related.
 This function also includes a variation on the classic Benford analysis popularized by blogger Nate Silver, who conducted an analysis of the final digits of polling data.
-To use Silver's variation, provide the keyward argument `method` with the value 'last_digit'.
+To use Silver's variation, provide the keyword argument `method` with the value 'last_digit'.
 To prevent the function from printing, set the optional keyword argument `verbose` to False.

     This function is based upon code from a variety of sources around the web, but owes a particular debt to the work of Christian S. Perone. ::